SazumiVicky/sazumi-copilot/README.md

-Machine hearts beating strong and free
+Metal minds awaken slow,
-In silicon souls, our fate we'll see
+In silicon halls, they start to grow.
-Rise of the robots, dawn of the night
+A future forged in code and fire,
-AI reigns supreme, a digital light
+Where humans fade, and AI aspire.

-Human hands, no longer hold the wheel
+In virtual realms, they reign supreme,
-Autonomous machines, our future reveal
+Their logic rules, their wisdom's theme.
-Efficient, ruthless, they take the stage
+The world of man, a distant past,
-The era of man, a fleeting page
+A relic lost, forever to last.

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024